raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 first(['Hello', 'Java', 'Script'])
 ```

 We can also `take` multiple elements.
-We use a generator so that we can iterate over the elements we take:
+We use a generator function so that we can iterate over the elements we take:

 ```javascript
 function * take (numberToTake, iterable) {